EGA-QMS

 Pulse-Analysis

-The Pulse-Analysis injects a exactly predetermined amount of liquid or gas into the Thermobalance (TGA) or Simultaneous Thermal Analyzer (STA).
+The Pulse-Analysis injects an exactly predetermined amount of liquid or gas into the Thermobalance (TGA) or Simultaneous Thermal Analyzer (STA).
 This enhances the measurement possibilities significantly: the MS or FTIR can now be calibrated.
-Out gassings can be quantified precisely with this method.
+Outgassings can be quantified precisely with this method.

 MS-Sniffer

-The outgassings of the sample are passed to the QMS-analyzer directly, using a very small aperture.
+The outgassings of the samples are passed to the QMS-analyzer directly, using a very small aperture.
 This small aperture (or orifice) reduces the pressure inside the pressure vessel to the input pressure allowed for the QMS.
 Since this aperture is inside the hot zone of the furnace, condensation of the out gassings can’t take place.
 Since between the aperture and the ion-source of the QMS a vacuum of app.
-1e-5mbar exists, condensation there is impossible also.
+1e-5 mbar exists, condensation there is also impossible.

 The sniffer is placed directly above the sample.
 This is possible because of the the sniffer material, which can resist the temperatures in the hot furnace area.